aws-powertools/powertools-lambda-python/docs/index.md

 !!! info "Using Lambda Layer?
 Simply add [**`"aws-lambda-powertools[all]"`**](#){: .copyMe}:clipboard: as a development dependency."

 Powertools for AWS Lambda (Python) relies on the [AWS SDK bundled in the Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html){target="_blank"}.
 This helps us achieve an optimal package size and initialization.
-However, when developing locally, you need to install AWS SDK as a development dependency (not as a production dependency):
+However, when developing locally, you need to install AWS SDK as a development dependency to support IDE auto-completion and to run your tests locally:

 - __Pip__: [**`pip install "aws-lambda-powertools[aws-sdk]"`**](#){: .copyMe}:clipboard:
 - __Poetry__: [**`poetry add "aws-lambda-powertools[aws-sdk]" --group dev`**](#){: .copyMe}:clipboard:
 - __Pdm__: [**`pdm add -dG "aws-lambda-powertools[aws-sdk]"`**](#){: .copyMe}:clipboard:

-??? question "Why is that necessary?"
-      Powertools for AWS Lambda (Python) relies on the AWS SDK being available to use in the target runtime (AWS Lambda).

-      As a result, it affects your favorite IDE in terms of code auto-completion, or running your tests suite locally with no Lambda emulation such as [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html){target="_blank"}.

 __A word about dependency resolution__